wultra/powerauth-push-server/docs/Push-Server-Integration.md

----
-layout: page
-title: Integration with Push Server
+# Integration with Push Server
----

 In order to register devices and send push notifications, the Push Server needs to be integrated with server applications.
 The first application that must communicate with the Push Server is a mobile API application (the one that publishes service specific API for mobile application).